trewknowledge/GDPR/README.txt

 == Telemetry Tracker ==

-Wordpress Core and some plugins gather data from your install and send this data to an outside server for whatever reason.
+WordPress Core and some plugins gather data from your install and send this data to an outside server for whatever reason.
-Wordpress Plugin Repository does not allow plugins to do that, but premium plugins do because they are not bound by the Plugin repository rules.
+WordPress Plugin Repository does not allow plugins to do that, but premium plugins do because they are not bound by the Plugin repository rules.
-If you did not explicit opt in for this feature you should make a complaint.
+If you did not explicitly opt-in for this feature you should make a complaint.

 This feature will display all data that is being sent outside of your server.
 Indicate the plugin or theme responsible, file and line where the data is being sent.

-== Privacy Policy consent management ==
+== Privacy Policy Consent Management ==

 From the Settings options in the dashboard, the Data Processor can select the Privacy Policy page for tracking.